AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-viewer-20-cmdref-url/r-html5-viewer-20-cmdref-url-config.md

 config=/etc/dam/presets/viewer/Shoppable_Banner
 ```

-This is equivalent to the following commands specified explicitly in the URL:
+This example is equivalent to the following commands specified explicitly in the URL:

 `style=etc/dam/presets/css/html5_interactiveimage.css`